Psalm 48

 This central section recounts the defeat of an enemy coalition in vivid, dramatic strokes.
 The kings נוֹעֲדוּ — "assembled, gathered by appointment" — suggesting a deliberate, coordinated military alliance.
 They עָבְרוּ יַחְדָּו — "advanced together."
 The scene is set for an overwhelming threat.
 But then: הֵמָּה רָאוּ כֵּן תָּמָהוּ נִבְהֲלוּ נֶחְפָּזוּ — they "saw, were astounded, panicked, and fled."
 The rapid sequence of four verbs depicts a sudden, total collapse of will.
 They saw Zion — or saw what was happening to their forces — and simply broke.

-The verbs paint a picture of supernatural terror. תָּמָהוּ means to be struck with astonishment. נִבְהֲלוּ means to be terrified, thrown into confusion. נֶחְפָּזוּ means to flee in haste.
-All three happened simultaneously — not a strategic retreat but a rout. רְעָדָה אֲחָזָתַם שָׁם — "trembling seized them there" — uses שָׁם ("there") to locate the collapse at the very spot where they had assembled with such confidence.
+Each verb deepens the picture: תָּמָהוּ is astonishment, נִבְהֲלוּ terror and confusion, נֶחְפָּזוּ headlong flight — not a strategic retreat but a rout. רְעָדָה אֲחָזָתַם שָׁם — "trembling seized them there" — uses שָׁם ("there") to locate the collapse at the very spot where they had assembled with such confidence.

 The comparison to a woman in labor (כַּיּוֹלֵדָה) is a frequent image in the prophets for sudden, overwhelming anguish that cannot be resisted (Isaiah 13:8, Jeremiah 6:24, Micah 4:9).
 It speaks of pain that comes from within, that no amount of strength can suppress.